philjord/ElderScrollsExplorer/README.md

 If you get a texture mip map exception change the run configuration -> classpath->ElderScrollsExplorer->edit -> only include exported entries

-Once it's running you must set your game folders (the ones containing the esm and bsa files) using File menu
+Once it's running you must set your game folders (the ones containing the esm and bsa files) using the File menu  in game